-Central Hawke's Bay District Council employs one Animal Services Officer whose tasks include regular patrolling of all areas of the district collecting stray dogs and where possible locating their owners.
-The officer is also responsible for wandering stock and natural pests.
+Central Hawke's Bay District Council employs two Animal Services Officers whose tasks include regular patrolling of all areas of the district collecting stray dogs and where possible locating their owners.
+The officers are also responsible for wandering stock and natural pests.

 Council also encourages owners to take their dogs to an obedience school.
 A responsible dog owner scheme is in place in Central Hawke's Bay.
 This is a special licence price given to those owners who have demonstrated to Council they are good owners by paying fees on time, that have had their dogs desexed and have dogs that are under control at all times and do not wander off the property, and that their property is fully fenced.
 An inspection of your property must be carried out before the end of April each year.

-The Animal Services Team are located in the Waipawa Office in Ruataniwha Street, Waipawa.
-Telephone +64 6 857 8060.
+The Animal Services Team are located in the Waipawa Office in Ruataniwha Street, Waipawa and can be contacted on +64 6 857 8060.